 There are lots of ways to avoid wasting food.
 For example, instead of throwing out that last bit of Nutella, try adding warm milk for a delicious chocolate beverage.

-Wasted food is a major issue around the world, not just because it consists of nearly a third of all the food that’s produced each year, but because it’s even worse when you stop to think that millions of people are starving.
-In recent years organizations like the Food and Agriculture Organization (FAO) have appealed to the general population to adopt measures to avoid wasting food.
+Wasted food is certainly a major issue around the world.
+It consists of nearly a third of all the food that’s produced each year.
+In recent years, organizations like the Food and Agriculture Organization (FAO) have appealed to the general population to adopt measures in order to avoid wasting food.

-The main challenge is to reduce the amount of waste and increase the food that is provided to those in need.
+The main challenge is to reduce food loss in order to increase the amount of food that can be provided to those in need.

-That’s why it’s important for everyone to commit to adopting measures that will help them contribute from their own homes.
+That’s why it’s important for us to commit to adopting measures to contribute from our own homes.

-In today’s article we want to share 14 excellent ways you can prolong the shelf life of your food, even when it seems like they’re about to go bad.
+In today’s article, we want to share 14 excellent ways you can prolong the shelf life of your food, even when it seems it’s about to go bad.